Teaching Media Literacy

 Learning Outcome

-By the end of this workshop, participants will:
+By the end of this workshop, participants will be able to:

 • Promote responsible online behavior and digital ethics in their classrooms.